Gunther-Schulz/coding-prompts/PLAN_WRITING_PROCESS.md

             *   **High-level algorithm/decision points:** Identify all significant conditional branches, the specific conditions triggering them, and the distinct logic executed within each branch.
             *   **Complete Execution Paths & Side Effects:** Trace the complete execution path for all significant conditional branches to identify **all potential outcomes and side effects** (specific return values, exceptions raised, data store interactions, logging actions, external interactions) associated with the logic being replaced.
         *   `c.` **Analyze Existing Component Roles/Relationships:** **MUST** explicitly document the **current roles and relationships** of the key existing components identified (e.g., how data model `X` currently links component `Y` to `Z`).
 Avoid designing target architecture elements until this existing structure is understood and documented.
+        *   `d.` **Follow Initial Leads:** When analyzing existing logic (1.3.b) or component relationships (1.3.c), if a key function/method call directly leads to another closely related module or a non-trivial helper function central to understanding the current component's behavior, a preliminary read/analysis of that called component's relevant interface or core logic is encouraged to achieve sufficient context.
+Briefly note if such a lead was followed.
     4.  **Output Existing State Analysis Summary:** **After** completing Step 1.3, **MUST** output a brief summary of the findings before proceeding to Step 2. *Example: "**Existing State Summary:** `func_to_refactor` handles cases A (returns X, logs Y) and B (raises ZError).
 It relies on `component_P` for data retrieval and `component_Q` for formatting."

 ### 2. Core Analysis & Plan Drafting